allennrbc/Software-Tools-Spring-2024/README.md

 Although the initial furor over the potential impact on employers of the ACA has not created the feared changes to numbers of employees, nor to the number of hours employees worked, advancing technology is making it easier for employers to identify scheduling needs resulting in last minute changes to employee schedules.

 Technology is not going away and AI will continue to impact work, so finding a way to reduce or eliminate irregular schedules is central to addressing what has become the default at many large chain employers; involuntary part-time employment.

-# slide 26 - HA Should we move this up since it's our analysis?

 Over the past year, Retail has maintained a high percentage of workers who are forced to work part-time because they could only find part-time work.